aSheedy99/Soular-VR/index.md

 &nbsp;
 #### Accessibility Labels

-My secondary addition was a small adjsutment made with the idea of making the suite more accesible.
+My secondary addition was a small adjustment made with the idea of making the suite more accessible.
 Whilst I love the work the design team did on the icons, I couldn't help but think some people may have difficulties understanding the functions of some buttons.
 As such, I added a toggle that displays labels describing what each and every button does, in a clean sans-serif font for maximum readability.
-In the future, I would love to expand this to include audio description based on player gaze, but unfortanely did not have time to include that.
+In the future, I would love to expand this to include audio description based on player gaze, but unfortunately did not have time to include that.
 Below is a comparison of the menu with and without labels.

 <p align="center">
   <img src="docs/assets/comparisonLabels.png" alt="Two images of the same scene - a set of buttons on a table.
 The top image shows the buttons only with icons.
 The bottom shows buttons with descriptive text labels in a black, sans serif font"/>